Yelp/paasta/docs/source/yelpsoa_configs.rst

 Each job configuration MUST specify the following options:

   * ``schedule``: When the job should run.
-The value must be specified in the cryptic ISO 8601 format.
-See: https://en.wikipedia.org/wiki/ISO_8601 and https://mesos.github.io/chronos/docs/api.html#adding-a-scheduled-job
+The value must be specified in the cryptic ISO 8601 format. **NOTE:** Although Chronos supports an empty start time to indicate that the job should start immediately, we do not allow this.
+In a situation such as restarting Chronos, all jobs with empty start times would start simultaneously, causing serious performance degradation and ignoring the fact that the job may have just run.
+For more details about the schedule format, see: https://en.wikipedia.org/wiki/ISO_8601 and https://mesos.github.io/chronos/docs/api.html#adding-a-scheduled-job

 Each job configuration MAY specify the following options: